frictionlessdata/frictionless-py/README.md

 #### Checks

-Check is a main inspection actor in goodtables.
+Check is a main validation actor in goodtables.
 Every check is associated with a Data Quality Spec error.
 List of checks could be customized using `checks` argument.
 Let's explore options on an example:

 ```python
 report = validate('data.csv', checks='structure') # only structure checks